tinmanmusicman-ops/ChatGPT/ai-bots/Thermostats/Web/dashboard_operator_manual.txt

 5. Show the history chart and hover points to preview values; click to pin a time.
 6. Use the history list or transport nav to load another day; watch the tape animation and wait for the redraw.
 7. Use << / >> to step point-by-point; note edge wrapping can load adjacent days.
-8. Double-click to enter TV mode for big-screen viewing; use TV controls; press Escape to exit.
+8. Double-click to enter TV mode for big-screen viewing; press Escape to exit.

+### What happens when used
+- You will see the cards, charts, and selected time point update as you navigate.

+### What does NOT change (state preservation)
+- Entering/exiting TV mode does not load a new archive day unless you explicitly navigate.

+### Caveats or limitations
+- If you use a keyword that is not present in any tags/headings, the help system should report that no documentation matched (section 0).